ApekshaRanjan1/CN-3rd-year/basiccommands.md

 ```

 ## netstat
-prints network connections,routing tables, etc. used for finding problems in n/w and determining the amt of traffic
+prints network connections,routing tables, etc. used for finding problems in n/w and determining the amt of traffic, displays network stats and connections
 ```bash
 netstat
 ```